-A magnificent 82 people saw the mighty Yeltz move up to with a convincing 2-0 win at Team Bath.
+A magnificent 82 people saw the mighty Yeltz move up to 6th place with a convincing 2-0 win at Team Bath.
 It was actually a strange but good atmosphere, as those of us there had a great time seeing us play really well and well-desrving of another 3 points.

 On Saturday we face a difficult away trip to Banbury, who we've just overtaken in the table.
 It's another crucial game if we are going to keep in contention, but if we can keep our good form going we have every chance.